 Is Robinhood Coming to the UK?

 This is the big question – and the answer is certainly yes!
-Following regulation approval in August this year, Robinhood has been given the green light to head to the UK, meaning that it could provide stiff competition against Freetrade.
+Following regulation approval in August 2019, Robinhood has been given the green light to head to the UK, meaning that it could provide stiff competition against Freetrade.

 *If you want to join the waiting list to be one of the first to use Robinhood in the UK you can sign up here with just your email address.